mascalmeida/oop-java/README.md

 **Class 10 - Inheritance**

-The aim of this class is show the inheritance concept.
+The aim of this class is showing the inheritance concept.

-- Inheritance allows based a new classe on definition of another class previously created.
+- Inheritance allows based a new class on definition of another class previously created.

 - The inheritance will be applied to characteristics (attributes) and behaviors (methods).